microsoft/vscode-webview-ui-toolkit/docs/getting-started.md

 Message passing is handled in the third part of this guide.

+### Update esbuild config

+- Update esbuild config one more time to build webview code

 ### Test that everything works

 Congratulations!
 You officially created a basic webview extension.